 It is usually very accurate but there are some variables to consider.

 I show the location of the weather station used on screen.
 It is possible that your closest weather station just isn't close enough to you and that the barometer reading between you and that station just differs too much, so use your judgement there.
+By default I use the closest US/Canada government supplied feeds because of their accuracy.
+I also offer an option in your preferences to choose from an alternate data feed.
+So if the default source isn't close enough try the alternate OpenWeatherMap, it usually has closer observations that are provided by the community of users with personal weather stations.
+They have algorithms to check for accuracy so these are usually pretty good too.

 Some people will make mistakes or follow directions wrong that's just a fact when gathering data from the public like this.
 I like to think I don't have any malicious users on the system that are trying to post fake data but you never know.
 If a collection report looks really off I assume it's just a mistake.